 Located about 90 miles south of Washington, D.C., it was the site of many important events during the Revolutionary War period, including being the city where Patrick Henry gave his infamous "Give me liberty or give me death" speech in 1775.

-Richmond is known for its historic sights, but it's not exactly what you'd expect from street art.
+Richmond is known for its historic sights, but it also has modern architecture, street art, and more.

-The presbytery of James Presbyterian Church USA is also located in Richmond, and two bishops are in Richmond: Rev. Robert E. Smith Jr. and Dr. William J. Jones.
+The James Presbyterian Church USA is also located in Richmond, and two bishops are in Richmond: Rev. Robert E. Smith Jr. and Dr. William J. Jones.

 Richmond also benefits from the fact that it is located on one of the busiest interstates in the United States, I-95.
 The route also links Richmond with other areas such as Chesterfield and Midlothian.

-The City of Richmond has seen a number of exciting new businesses expand and relocate to the city, and there are so many fun things to do in Richmond, VA every time a new venue opens.
-It is good that the local weather is so pleasant, as some of the best things happening in and around Richmond are happening outside.
-Richmond is a great place to live, work, play, shop, travel and vacation, so if you're there for the right reasons, you can return for more than just a few days.
+The City of Richmond has seen a number of exciting new businesses expand and relocate to the city.
+It is good that the local weather is so pleasant, as some of the best things happening in and around Richmond take place outside.
+Richmond is a great place to live, work, play, shop, travel, and vacation, so you can spend some time here or plan a return trip for more than just a few days.